Cuts Like A Knife

 So, when you have a "hit" in Canada, you always wonder: was it really a "hit", or was there unfair advantage at play?
 As a result, I've never been in favour of CanCon.

 A big thrill for me was the Rainforest Fund concert at Carnegie Hall on May 13, 2010 when Bruce Springsteen performed "Cuts Like A Knife".
-Click on the image of Bruce (above) to see the full performance.
+You can "google" Bruce's perfomance on YouTube, or try clicking on the photo above.

 The following is from a 1988 interview that Bryan did with Vancouver's Georgia Straight newspaper, explaining how we came up with the title for the song: